norskeld/nrsk.dev/src/content/articles/capturing-doc-comments.md

 ---
-title: Capturing doc comments in declarative macros
+title: 'Capturing doc comments in declarative macros'
-description: How to capture doc comments in Rust macros.
+description: "How to: Capture doc comments in Rust's declarative macros."
 createdAt: 2022-11-18
 updatedAt: 2023-03-12
 tags: